LiruiYu33/Aurora/README.md

    - Provide RAGFlow API key
    - The app automatically discovers Chat IDs or Agent IDs

+3. **OpenAI Compatible Configuration**
+   - Configure Base URL (e.g., `https://api.openai.com/v1` or a local proxy)
+   - Provide your API Key
+   - Compatible with any provider following the OpenAI API standard

 ### Backend Server

 The backend Java server runs on `http://localhost:8080` and provides: